isomerpages/moe-silingpri/_our-experiences/Co Curricular Activities/Clubs.md

 We aim to inspire joy in the learning of science through experimentation and exploration.&nbsp;We uncover mysteries behind how everyday things work and discover new facts about the environment around us.&nbsp;We also learn to show respect and care for the earth and provide opportunities for our pupils to lead one another.

 **Achievements:** 21st Elementz Science Competition
-* Certificate of Commedation for Primary 4 Students
+* Certificate of Commendation for Primary 4 students
 * Bronze Award for  Primary 5 and Primary 6 students

 **Teachers-in-charge:**